👨🏫 Notes

 Long-Term Assets

-- Assets that produce benefits for more than one year
+Section titled “Long-Term Assets”- Assets that produce benefits for more than one year

-- Reduced through a yearly deduction called depreciation according to a schedule that depends on an assetβs life
+- Reduced through a yearly deduction called depreciation according to a schedule that depends on an asset’s life

 - Depreciation is not an actual cash expense, but a way of recognizing that fixed assets wear out and become less valuable as they get older